Hugo-COLLIN/SaveMyPhind-conversation-exporter/chrome-extension/README.md

 ## Roadmap
 ### Features:
+- [ ] Citation numbers next to the source links
 - [ ] Code type specified in codeblocks
     => When Phind will make it correct
 - [ ] ~~Export to different file types?
 (PDF, Word, etc.)~~